ondrej-merkun/go-slices/README.md

 # go-slices
-This package implements functions similar to the ones from the "strings" package, but for slices!
+This package implements functions similar to the ones from the golang's official "strings" package, but for slices!

 ### List of functions: